Code-Institute-Submissions/whos-that-pokemon/README.md

 ## UX

+#### Project Goals

+The primary goal of the quiz is to provide a clean, intuitive and fun game to entertain and delight it's users.

+#### User Stories

+1. As a user I want to play something fun to challenge my Pokémon knowledge.
+2. As a user I want to pass the time at the convention with a fun game.
+3. As a user I want large, easy to press buttons, so that I can press them on my mobile.
+4. As a user I want feedback on whether my answer is correct or not.
+5. As a user I want to know what my score is after each question.
+6. As a user I want to restart the game so I can try improve my score.

 #### Wireframes

 I used Adobe Illustrator to complete my wireframes as part of the design and planning process for this project.
 I made minor changes throughout the development stage so my website looks slightly different than the wireframes, but the core concept is still there.